-In other words, these are the decisions, which are taken presently, but their primary effect is observed after some time.
+In other words, these are the decisions, that are taken presently, but their primary effect is observed after some time.

-Departmental decision making is for those decisions which affect the operation of the whole department of an enterprise and its employees.
+Such decision-making is also known as enterprise decision-making.
+Departmental decision-making is for those decisions which affect the operation of the whole department of an enterprise and its employees.

-Such decisions are taken by department managers, chairman, or management.
+Such decisions are taken by department managers, the chairman, or management.

-Inter-departmental decision making is for those decisions which are taken by the higher authorities/chairpersons/representatives of two or more departments of the organizations, after mutual deliberations.
+Inter-departmental decision-making is those decisions that are taken by the higher authorities/chairpersons/representatives of two or more departments of the organizations, after mutual deliberations.